tuwiendsg/SALSA/information-management/README.md

 ## Distributed Resource Management for IoT Cloud Systems (may it have a name?)

-**What:** This framework enables user to discover, connect and resource the information of IoT resources and the underlying network.
-It aims to a high level view of the IoT cloud system, provides extensibile architecture to integrate different information models, and supports distributed management by loose-couple communication protocol via message queue.

-**User:**

- Software agent (edge/cloud app) or administrator can take advantage of the tool.
-An API and a client-utility will be provided.
+**User:**  Software agent (edge/cloud app) or administrator can take advantage of the tool.
+An API for application and a client-utility for human will be provided.

-**Feature:**
+**Features:**

-1. Information of IoT resources and network is abstracted by means of two main entities:
+1. Capture information of IoT and network resources is abstracted by means of two main entities:
   * Software-defined gateway: give information of data, control and connectivity, reflect IoT devices connecting to the gateway.
 E.g. the information about data from many sensors transfering through the gateway.
   * Virtual router: give information about the network link.
-In support virtual router, the higher information about network graph, and end-to-end network service can be generate.
+In support virtual router, the information about network graph, and end-to-end network service can be generated.

-*Status:* We have base model entities.
-TODO: extend the details of the model to cover more domain-specific information
+*Status:* We have base model entities, we can extend the details of the model to cover more domain-specific information.

+*Issues:* How do we capture information of network graph and network service?
+They should be specified or we generate based on router.

 2. Query management: users can query only needed information.
-E.g.: to get SD Gateway and its capabilities list related to camera in such a location/building.
+E.g.: to query SD Gateways and their capabilities about temperature data/control in such a location/building.

+*Status:* No development yet.

-*Status:* How the query look like?
-Should we reuse a language like SPARQL (it supports RDF, thus we need to upgrade the implementation of the model), but I don't know how yet, need sometimes to check.
+*Issues*: How the query look like?
+Should we reuse a language like SPARQL (it supports RDF, thus we need to upgrade the implementation of the model), but I don't know how yet.

 3. Distributed communication: the framework suppports both broadcast and unicast message, both synchronous (RPC call) and asynchorous (public/subscribe) communication.
+List of message see at the end of the document.

 *Status:* Having the communication management.
 More message can be added quickly to the protocol.